indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/actions/actions.md

 ### keplerGlInit

-Initialize indranildeveloper-kepler.gl reducer.
+Initialize indranil-kepler.gl reducer.
 It is used to pass in `mapboxApiAccessToken` to `mapStyle` reducer.

 - **ActionTypes**: [`ActionTypes.INIT`][12]
 - **Updaters**: [`mapStyleUpdaters.initMapStyleUpdater`][177]